alex-sharifi/book-reports/The Data Warehouse Toolkit/README.md

 - The dimension tables _primary key_ which serves as basis for referential integrity with any given fact table to which it is joined.
 - _Continuously valued_ numeric observations are almost always facts.
 - _Discrete_ numeric observations drawn from a small list are almost always dimension attributes.
-- Dimension tables often represent heirarchical relationships - heirarchical descriptive information is stored redundantly *in the spirit of ease of use and query performance*.
+- Dimension tables often represent heirarchical relationships - heirarchical descriptive information is stored redundantly *in the spirit of ease of use and query performance*
   - Resist the urge to normalise data.
 This normalisation is called _snowflaking_.

 ### Facts and Dimensions Joined in a Star Schema